Wrong Turn (2003 film): Plot

-After the cannibals fall asleep, the group attempts to escape but their captors awaken and chase them in the forest.
-The group find cars left from previous victims and try to make up an escape plan.
-Chris gets shot in the leg while trying to distract the cannibals, and the girls take him to a truck, where Evan's body spills out.
-Scott attempts another diversion for the other three to escape but gets killed with arrows instead.
-Jessie, Carly, and Chris stumble upon an old watchtower with an old radio and try to call for help.
-The cannibals arrive and are alerted when the radio starts responding to the group's call.
-Unable to get inside, the attackers set the tower on fire.
-The protagonists escape by jumping out and into the trees, triggering a chase in which Carly is decapitated by Three Finger.
+After the cannibals fall asleep, the group attempts to escape, but their captors awaken and chase them into the forest.
+The group finds previous victims' cars and tries to make up an escape plan.
+Chris gets shot in the leg while trying to distract the cannibals, and the girls take him to a truck, where they find Evan's body.
+Scott attempts another diversion for the other three to escape but gets killed with arrows.
+Jessie, Carly, and Chris stumble upon an old watchtower and call for help using an old radio.
+The cannibals arrive and are alerted when the radio responds to the group's call.
+Unable to get inside, the attackers set the tower on fire, forcing the three to jump out into the trees.
+In the ensuing chase, Carly is half-decapitated by Three Finger, while Jessie and Chris take refuge in a cave.

-Chris pulls a branch while Jessie lures the attacker for the former to release it, knocking him down.
-Jessie and Chris flee and hide in a cave until morning.
-The cannibals find them, pushing Chris down the hill, then kidnapping Jessie and taking her back to their cabin.
-Chris survives the fall and meets a police officer, but the officer is killed by Saw Tooth, who shoots him in the eye with an arrow.
-Chris hitches a ride by holding onto the underside of the truck as Saw Tooth drives it back to the cabin, where Jessie has been tied down to a bed in preparation to be eaten and watches fearfully as the cannibals chop up the dead policeman.
+In the morning, the cannibals find them, pushing Chris down the hill, then taking Jessie back to their cabin.
+Chris survives the fall and meets a police officer, who is promptly shot by Saw Tooth.
+Chris hides under Saw Tooth's truck as he drives back to the cabin.
+Jessie, who is tied down to a bed, watches as the cannibals chop off the dead police officer's head.

-Before they can move on to Jessie, Chris sets the building on fire and drives the truck through the wall.
-He fights off the three cannibals and frees Jessie and they escape as Chris kills the cannibals by blowing up the cabin.
-The pair then drive out of the forest in the cannibals' pickup truck and stumble upon Meynard's gas station nearby; Chris takes the map before he and Jessie leave.
+Chris sets the cabin on fire and drives the cannibal's truck into the cabin.
+He frees Jessie, and as they flee Chris destroys the cabin by shooting at a fuel tank.
+The pair drive away in the cannibals' pickup truck.
+At Maynard's gas station, Chris stops and rips off the map, before leaving.

 In a mid-credits scene, a deputy sheriff who had received the radio call earlier investigates the remains of the destroyed cabin.
-Laughing insanely, Three Finger, who survived the explosion, rises and kills the deputy.
+Three Finger, who survived the explosion, rises and kills the deputy while laughing maniacally.